opensha/ucerf3-etas-launcher/README.md

 ### Test your environment

 Once you have followed the above steps, you can test your environment with the `u3etas_env_test.sh` script.
+This will also attempt to fetch and build the OpenSHA project, a required dependency.
 Here is my output from this command with the above lines in my .bash_profile file:

 ```
 kevin@steel:~$ u3etas_env_test.sh